 Together, we can develop an open, community-driven, chaotic-but-smart process for suggesting new curb lane rules to our cities.
 Once a city’s curb regulations are all uploaded to GitHub, folks can suggest changes directly on the document for their city to review.
 Whether or not your city takes you up on your suggestions, having an open forum to raise complaints about curb regulations and propose improvements will put pressure on them to act.
 And with software like CurbIQ that allows city planners to seamlessly create and update CurbLR curb regulations, your city has no excuse not to.

 In short, we could use open curb data to improve the way we use the curb and hold our elected officials accountable when the curb doesn’t meet our needs.
 Through collective awareness and action, we could accelerate improvements to our city streets and create the curbs we want.

 There’s no question that this is a lot of work.
 There are a whole lot of signs to map.
 But we’ve improved our cities before, and we have the collective power and gumption to do it again.
 Here’s to mapping the concrete wilderness.
 Happy Curbing!

 The restaurant industry has been devastated by the COVID-19 pandemic.
 Those remaining in business have had to adapt their model and find creative ways to operate.
 One solution has been the expansion of dining areas onto the public right-of-way.
-While on-street patios existed before COVID-19, the implementation of hundreds, if not thousands, in such a short amount of time is unprecedented.
+While curbside patios existed before COVID-19, the implementation of hundreds, if not thousands, in such a short amount of time is unprecedented.

 In the summer of 2020, The City of Toronto implemented CaféTO, its pandemic response program designed to help the restaurant industry expand its outdoor dining capacity through patios.
 The city retained IBI Group for this initiative which supported 800 restaurants.